-Dan started SpringTide Whale Watching & Eco Tours 24 years ago.
+Dan started SpringTide Whale Watching & Eco Tours 27 years ago.
 He wished to combine his love of being on the Ocean and his desire to live in Victoria with his interest in running his own business.
 A Chartered Accountant by profession, Dan traveled the world as a Tax Specialist focusing in the oil and gas industry.
 Now a certified Marine Engineer (not to mention Transport Canada certified Captain), Dan manages the operations and the maintenance for the SpringTide fleet.
 He also works tirelessly to further conservation efforts in the region to ensure the Whales will survive for many years to come.
 In fact, Dan wrote the original Marine Mammal viewing documents from which the current North American Guidelines are based.

-Captain Ian was born and raised close to Liverpool, England.
+Captain Ian was born and raised near Liverpool, England.
 After finishing his degree in Earth Sciences, he travelled the world extensively and soon found his passion for Wildlife and the Ocean.
 He has worked all over the globe; as Dive Master & Captain in the Cayman Islands and a Master Scuba Diver Trainer in Cozumel, Mexico.
 Ian has chosen Victoria BC to settle down with his wife and kids!
 Ian says “I have immense respect for the Ocean and its Wildlife and I am truly privileged to work out there on a daily basis.”

-One of Marty’s passions is hiking.
+One of Captain Marty’s passions is hiking.
 Really big hikes.
 He is often found in the mountains on multi-day trips, exploring the wilderness and climbing peaks.
 He is our team hiking leader!
 On Sundays, you can find him exploring the vast network of hiking trails found in and around Victoria.
 Ask him for some recommendations if you are interested in exploring some breathtaking views and unique places to stretch your legs.

 Gord has been with SpringTide Whale Watching & Eco Tours since 2014.
 As with other SpringTide employees, Gord has traveled extensively through most of Canada, much of the United States, Mexico, England, Scotland, France, Spain, Italy, Holland, Sweden, Norway, and New Zealand.
 Cuba’s next on Gord’s bucket list.
 What brought Gord to SpringTide you ask?
 Well Gord spent a lot of time working on and under the water while working at the Royal BC Museum.
 After retiring from the museum, he missed not being on the water so he jumped at the chance to work on the Ocean again.
 For Gord, the people at SpringTide are also great to work with – and of course seeing Whales every day ain’t bad!